 - Hydroponic Nutrients.

 What is the process of Bubbleponics?

-The roots of the marijuana plants are immersed in a reservoir containing a nutrient-rich fluid in the bubbleponic system.
+The roots of the cannabis plants are immersed in a reservoir containing a nutrient-rich fluid in the bubbleponic system.
 Net pots support the plant roots, which are also secured by air stones, serving as the primary growth medium.
 Typically, these air stones are constructed of clay.
 The advantage of air stones is they are very porous and lightweight.
 Consequently, they offer sufficient oxygen to the plants while also providing structural support.
 Air tubes are also essential components since they aid in delivering a nutritional solution to the plant.
 The nutrition solution is pushed to the roots using an air pump.

 - Plant roots are immersed in a reservoir filled with a soluble nutrition solution in bubbleponic systems.
 This reservoir is often a 5–10gallon bucket or a custom-made storage container.